jatkinson1000/AoC-2023/README.md

     Possibly a more concise way of coding tilts rather than 4 functions, one for each direction?
 - Day 15 :sparkles: :sparkles:
   - Creating a hash map and sorting items in boxes.
 Dictionaries (ordered by default in py now) made it easy! t ~ 1h.
 4th overall in RSE.
+- Day 16 :sparkles: :sparkles:
+  - Tracing map round a board.
+Set myself up well for part 2 by writing for general starting location and direction! t ~ 1.5h.
+3rd overall in RSE.

 ### What did I learn?